- Mental Health

 Post-traumatic stress disorder (PTSD) treatment available online

-In order to treat your post-traumatic stress disorder (PTSD), consult with one of our board-certified doctors online today to discuss a treatment plan help manage PTSD symptoms.
+In order to treat your post-traumatic stress disorder (PTSD), consult with one of our board-certified primary care doctors online today to discuss a treatment plan help manage PTSD symptoms.
 Get a new prescription to treat PTSD or refill an existing prescription after a qualifying evaluation today.

-Recognize, cope, and reclaim control
+Online therapy for accessible healing Recognize, cope, and reclaim control Screening for PTSD

 *Prescriptions are provided at the doctor’s discretion.
 Learn more about our controlled substances policy and how you can save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of PTSD.
-Our primary care physicians can conduct an initial evaluation of your symptoms, but may need to refer you to a specialist or for in-person treatment.
+Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a psychiatrist or for in-person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.

 Learn about PTSD